hpatel3747/tools-setup-code/README.md

 ## tools-setup-code

-Tools will deploy hashicoprp vault instance, there are three steps
+Tools will deploy hashicorp vault instance, there are three steps

 ### 1. create instance
 ```text